Curvature Measures of Pseudo-Riemannian Manifolds: Background. Generalized valuations and curvature measures

 \subsection{Restriction of generalized curvature measures}

 Given an immersion $e\colon X\looparrowright Y$, it is possible to pull-back smooth valuations and curvature measures through $e$.
 This operation is called \emph{restriction}, and can be extended to generalized valuations and curvature measures if certain conditions are satisfied.
-In its more refined version, the Weyl principle states that the Riemannian Lipschitz-Killing curvature measures are compatible with isometric immersions.
-The central result is this paper is the analogous statement in the pseudo-Riemannian case.

 If $e:X\hookrightarrow Y$ is an embedding, the operation of restriction of smooth valuations $e^*:\mathcal V^\infty(Y)\to \mathcal V^\infty(X)$ is characterized by $e^*\psi(A)=\psi(e(A))$.
 The restriction of curvature measures is analogous: $e^*\Phi(A, B)=\Phi(e(A), \tilde B)$ where $\tilde B\subset Y$ is any Borel subset such that $\tilde B\cap e(A)=B$.